We work to inform and educate the community, to reduce the risk and impact of problem gambling.

 - raising awareness of the types of harm people can experience from gambling

 - promoting responsible gambling

-- promoting the range of services available through Gamblers Help
+- promoting the range of services available through Gamblers Help or available resources.

 - supporting people to address the underlying causes of problem gambling

 - reducing stigma and barriers to seeking help

 For referrals and information contact 1300 133 445 or email firstname.lastname@example.org.

 School Education Program

 Gambler’s Help Northern’s School Education Program is a free educational program offered to local high schools for students, teachers, and parents.
 The sessions draw on the latest research and aim to raise awareness of gambling harm and to increase knowledge of support services available.

 We run 3 education sessions for high school students as part of the Be Ahead of the Game School Education Program